slimtoolkit/slim/README.md

 Here are a couple of examples:

 Adds two extra probe commands: `GET /api/info` and `POST /submit` (tries http first, then tries https):
-`docker-slim --debug build --show-clogs --http-probe-cmd /api/info --http-probe-cmd POST:/submit my/sample-node-app-multi`
+`docker-slim build --show-clogs --http-probe-cmd /api/info --http-probe-cmd POST:/submit my/sample-node-app-multi`

 Adds one extra probe command: `POST /submit` (using only http):
-`docker-slim --debug build --show-clogs --http-probe-cmd http:POST:/submit my/sample-node-app-multi`
+`docker-slim build --show-clogs --http-probe-cmd http:POST:/submit my/sample-node-app-multi`

 The `--http-probe-cmd-file` option is good when you have a lot of commands and/or you want to select additional HTTP command options.

 Here's an example:

-`docker-slim --debug build --show-clogs --http-probe-cmd-file probeCmds.json my/sample-node-app-multi`
+`docker-slim build --show-clogs --http-probe-cmd-file probeCmds.json my/sample-node-app-multi`

 Commands in `probeCmds.json`: